 Collaborative Research Unit

 A primary function of the CRU is to review and triage requests as being either appropriate or inappropriate for the ONPRC.
 If initial evaluation per the CRU SOP determines that a collaborative project is appropriate, an ONPRC PI will be recruited if possible.
-If not appropriate for the ONPRC due to the particular scientific or technical expertise or animal characteristics required, the CRU will determine if another primate center in the NPRC consortium can support the request.
-All collaborative work proposed for the CRU will require ultimate approval by the ONPRC Research Advisory Committee and will also involve the OHSU Technology Transfer and Business Development (TTBD) Office concerning potential intellectual property and commercialization issues.
+If not appropriate for the ONPRC due to the particular scientific or technical expertise or animal characteristics required, the CRU will determine if another NPRC can support the request.
+All collaborative work proposed for the CRU will require ultimate approval by the ONPRC Research Advisory Committee and may also involve the OHSU Technology Transfer and Business Development (TTBD) Office concerning potential intellectual property and commercialization issues.
 All proposed work is also subject to availability of animals and cage space for the duration of the proposed work, and that animal resources committed are consistent with the overall ONPRC colony management plan.

 - Brief outline of the project.